Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 The Kialoa Makai is another solid mid-tier SUP paddle.
 The standout feature is the LeverLock adjustment system that we see on other higher-end Kialoa and Werner paddles.
 The LeverLock system allows infinite adjustments within a 16-inch adjustment range (from 70 to 86 inches in total length) and is the most secure adjustment system that we’ve tested.
 The Makai also has a traditional blade size and shape with a dihedral ridge through it that makes paddling a little more smooth and efficient.

 The only notable downside of the Makai, like the Werner Vibe above, is that it’s a bit heavier than other mid-tier paddles.
 Part of this is due to the LeverLock adjustment system, which seems to add about 2 to 3 ounces to even the highest-end paddles, and the other part is the use of heavier-duty materials.
-Kialoa calls this their toughtest SUP paddle, which may make it a great choice for families who may be rough on their gear.
+Kialoa calls this their toughtest SUP paddle, which would make it a great choice for families or users who are rough on their gear.

 BPS Alloy 2-Piece ($70)